Skullcandy Indy Fuel vs Indy ANC

 Which one to buy?

-If you're really looking to save a few dollars, the Indy Fuel is almost the same pair of wireless earbuds as the Indy ANC save for the active noise cancellation.
-I did find the Indy Fuel to be a bit more temperamental in terms of connecting, but they share the same sound quality, the same style and design and both have Tile trackers inside.
+If you want to save a few dollars, the Indy Fuel is almost the same pair of wireless earbuds as the Indy ANC, save for the active noise cancellation.
+I found the Indy Fuel to be a bit more temperamental in terms of connecting, but they share the same sound quality, style, and design, and both have Tile trackers inside.

-That said, for just $30 you're getting a significant boost with the active noise cancellation feature in the Indy ANC — a feature that typically costs much more, and works extremely well in these Skullcandy wireless earbuds.
+That said, for just $30, you get a significant boost with the active noise cancellation feature in the Indy ANC.
+This feature typically costs much more and works exceptionally well in these Skullcandy wireless earbuds.
 For that reason, we think it's hard to turn away from the Indy ANC.
-If you really want to stick to a tighter budget — and maybe you just want the option to pick up a set of earbuds in grey — than the Indy Fuel are fine.
-But this may be a situation where spending a bit extra gets you quite a bit more.
+If you really want to stick to a tighter budget — and maybe you want the option to pick up a set of earbuds in grey — then the Indy Fuel is fine.
+But this may be a situation where spending a bit extra gets you a lot more.

 Like GearBrain on Facebook